LitzN/KetoMeals/README.md

 # **KetoMeals**

-Keto meals is a site for a cookbook database which allows users to find recipes they can use when following a ketogenic diet.
-The website informs visitors of the benefits of this type of diet as well as allowing them to build their own personalised cookbook to make their lifestyle change easier.
-The website also allows users to view cookware products they may need from a promoted brand.
+The project provides a way of creating an online cookbook for people wishing to follow a ketogenic diet.
+The ketogenic diet is helpful to people with weight and insulin issues, so it is often recommended therapeutically and people looking into it are likely to need assistance when coming up with meal plans as it is usually a considerable lifestyle change.
+Seeing as the rate of obesity is high in the UK, it is likely this market will remain relevant for the future.
+The value for the user is that they are able to view recipes from other keto diet followers which is useful when starting and they are also able to share their own recipes.
+The value for the site owner would be the ability to advertise the promoted brand of cookware.

 The project consists of 5 pages.
 When a user first visits the site, the pages available to them will be the homepage and register/login page.
  On registering/logging in they will gain access to the my recipes, add recipe and logout button.
  The homepage gives the user the chance to understand the types of recipes available and the aim of the ketogenic diet.
 The search capabilities are flexible allowing users to search either by meal type or by recipe or ingredient name.
  The register page allows users to create an account for the site.
 After registering the user is directed to their profile page (my recipes), here they are invited to add a recipe, which will become available for all users to view.
  Only the user is able to edit or delete the recipe.
 When browsing recipes, users can decide to add their favourites to their personal page for easy viewing.

 ## **User Stories & UX**